 UpperWest is a Wine Bar and event space inspired by the numerous tiny wine bars on the Upper West Side of New York City, where owner Kim Courtney spent many years prior to coming to Cambridge, MA.
 Those cozy Upper West Side spots offer amazing cheese, charcuterie, and wine, and you can always find a local regular there to enjoy it with.
 Many are so small that the food is prepared right in front of you, which makes for an intimate experience.
 Kim decided to take this experience a step further and offer food and drink events, guest chefs, classes and demonstrations for the community.

 Kim has lived in Spain, in Granada and Madrid, and spent significant time in northern Italy.
-Her menu at UpperWest has a particular focus on Spanish and Italian food and wine, with an exciting Cheese & Charcuterie Program.
+She also spent a couple of years teaching English in Japan.
+Her menu at UpperWest has a particular focus on Spanish and Italian food and wine.
 In addition to welcoming Guest Chefs to offer specials and dinners, Kim also offers specials such as cold smoked salmon, hand made pastas, and braised meats.

-Kim's vision for UpperWest began on the Upper West Side of New York City, but the concept came to fruition with her partner Xavier Dietrich through their exploration of the local food scene in the Boston area, and getting to know local food entrepreneurs through the Food Business Association, which they started about four years ago.
+Kim's vision for UpperWest began on the Upper West Side of New York City, but the concept came to fruition with her partner Xavier Dietrich through their exploration of the local food scene in the Boston area, and getting to know local food entrepreneurs through the Food Business Association, which they started in 2013.